faermanj/faermanj/README.md

-I'm a software engineer at Red Hat and a career mentor.
-As a member of the OpenShift team, my role is to improve our Kubernetes platform, especially regarding cloud providers' integration.
-Coming from the Brazilian Java community, I'm also a Quarkus enthusiast.
-Previously, I built my experience working with global technology enterprises, including Amazon, JBoss, and Borland, as well as their customers and partners.
-I also participate actively in developer communities, helping people take their next career steps.
-Besides working, I love exploring Catalonia, cycling, cooking, and playing a little guitar.
+I am a professional software engineer and career mentor, helping people succeed in technology jobs.
+My experience comes from working with global technology leaders — including Red Hat, Amazon, and Borland — as well as their customers and partners.
+I am also an active contributor to developer communities, publications, and conferences.
+Outside of work, I enjoy cycling through Catalonia, cooking, and playing a little guitar.

 <p align="center">
   <a href="https://github.com/faermanj?tab=repositories">